DonatHalimi/sheero/frontend/README.md

     - **imports.js**: Includes modules or files that are imported and shared across multiple components or views.
     - **sx.js**: Exports **sx** (style) classes for styling components, typically using the `sx` prop from the [MUI](https://mui.com/system/the-sx-prop/) library for consistent styling.

-  - **components/**
-    Contains reusable React components.
+  - **components/**: Contains reusable React components.
 These components are the building blocks of the application, such as product cards, dashboard action modals, navbar components, etc.

-  - **pages/**
+  - **hooks/**
+    - **useDashboardPage.js**: Manages full-page state for dashboard views—handling modals, pagination, selections, exports and CRUD operations in a reusable approach.
+    - **useKeyboardShortcuts.js**: Adds advanced keyboard navigation and shortcut controls (e.g., add/edit/delete/view/select items) to improve dashboard productivity without relying solely on mouse interaction.

-    Contains React components representing the main views or pages of the app, such as Home, Product Details, Orders, etc.
+  - **pages/**: Contains React components representing the main views or pages of the app, such as Home, Product Details, Orders, etc.

-  - **services/**
-    Contains helper functions for interacting with the backend API.
+  - **services/**: Contains helper functions for interacting with the backend API.

   - **store/**
     This folder contains the Redux-related files for managing the global application state.
 It ensures consistent and predictable state management across the app.
 Key components include: